Trans in Trumpland

-Trans in Trumpland is a 2021 American four episode docu-series directed by Tony Zosherafatain that chronicles the experiences of four transgender Americans during the Presidency of Donald Trump in North Carolina, Texas, Mississippi and Idaho and investigates transgender rights in the United States during the Trump era.
+Trans in Trumpland is a 2021 American four-episode docu-series directed by Tony Zosherafatain that chronicles the experiences of four transgender Americans during the first presidency of Donald Trump in North Carolina, Texas, Mississippi, and Idaho and investigates transgender rights in the United States during the Trump era.
 It premiered on February 25, 2021, on Topic, a streaming service from First Look Media.

 Production

 The series was directed, hosted, and narrated by filmmaker Tony Zosherafatain.
 It was created by trans-run production company TransWave Films, and produced by Jamie DiNicola, with executive producers Trace Lysette, Miss Major Griffin-Gracy, and Chella Man.
 Associate producers include Miss Hazel Jade and Gabriel Resendez.

 Development of the series began in 2016 the week that Trump won the election.
-In an interview with Interview Magazine, Zosherafatain stated: “in 2016, when Trump took office, I remember that first week just feeling really scared.
-He removed any mention of LGBTQ rights at all from the White House website, and I couldn’t really sleep.
+In an interview with Interview Magazine, Zosherafatain stated: "in 2016, when Trump took office, I remember that first week just feeling really scared.
+He removed any mention of LGBTQ rights at all from the White House website, and I couldn't really sleep.
 It was hard.
 Three days into his presidency, Trans in Trumpland just popped right in.
-It was like, ‘There you go.
-Run with this, kid.’
+It was like, 'There you go.
+Run with this, kid.'
 And then I had to think about what exactly this would mean.
 What kind of documentary would this be?
-I just had a feeling [Trump] was going to attack our community even worse than that first week.”
+I just had a feeling [Trump] was going to attack our community even worse than that first week."

-Zosherafatain “spent the next three years developing the concept and raising money through Kickstarter.”
-After a successful Kickstarter campaign in August 2019 raised $65,000, production began in September 2019 in North Carolina, Texas, Mississippi, and Idaho and filming completed in December 2019.
+Zosherafatain "spent the next three years developing the concept and raising money through Kickstarter."
+After a successful Kickstarter campaign in August 2019 raised $65,000, production began in September 2019 in North Carolina, Texas, Mississippi, and Idaho; filming completed in December 2019.